sn-lab/MouseGoggles/README.md

 	sudo ./fbcp-ili9341
 	```
 	* note 1: when you are asked if you want to continue installing, answer yes
  	* note 2: a new driver chip has been spotted in some newer circular displays!
-If after finishing installation and [operating the system](https://github.com/sn-lab/mouseVRheadset#operating-the-system) step 1 you notice the display colors are inverted, shut down the display driver (step 5 of operating the system) and reinstall it, replacing the single line `cd mouseVRheadset/fbcp-ili9341` with `cd mouseVRheadset/fbcp-st7789`
+If after finishing installation and [operating the system](https://github.com/sn-lab/mouseVRheadset#operating-the-system) step 1 you notice the display colors are inverted or not fully working, shut down the display driver (step 5 of operating the system) and reinstall it, replacing the single line `cd mouseVRheadset/fbcp-ili9341` with `cd mouseVRheadset/fbcp-st7789`

 This installation has been verified using the following software versions:
 	* flatpak: 1.14.1-4